PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 InstanceNorm post-bias result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Very-late InstanceNorm post-bias result retention implementation checkpoint

+The second of the four direct production calls now retains its unchanged one- counter dictionary as `_very_late_instancenorm_post_bias_stats`.
+All direct occurrences therefore have distinct observation points:
+`_terminal_instancenorm_post_bias_stats`,
+`_very_late_instancenorm_post_bias_stats`,
+`_pre_terminal_affine_instancenorm_post_bias_stats`, and
+`_absolute_final_instancenorm_post_bias_stats`.
+The nested convergence call continues to consume its counter internally.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key result schema, rewrite guards, positive-only pruning, GraphIndex/LayoutState/candidate/max-rewrite controls, callback arguments, pass order, diagnostics-aware pad-layout predecessor, live-LayoutState residual/Mul/Concat successor, existing direct targets, nested call, dependencies, diagnostics, and TensorFlow behavior.
+The new retained value has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- owner rewrite, indexed Swish, all direct/nested occurrence accounting, terminal/final boundaries, architecture, and pass-efficiency gate:
+  `387 passed in 20.17s`
+- branch-changed broad suite plus indexed Swish, all occurrence accounting, terminal/final boundaries, architecture, and pass-efficiency coverage:
+  `1420 passed in 23.78s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit all production occurrences of `_optimize_transpose_instancenorm_residual_mul_concat_conv_nhwc_chains()`.
+There are three direct calls plus one nested convergence call: the first terminal and second very-late direct results are raw, the third is retained as `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`, and the nested call consumes its counter.
+Characterize the very-late direct call adjacent to `_very_late_instancenorm_post_bias_stats` without conflating those other occurrences.
+Commit and push only; do not create, reopen, or update a pull request.